mwmlln/shinju_select/static/documentation/TESTING.md

 ### #14 Sorting products

   * Acceptance criteria : Fully functioning sorting is present in shop page.
-As products number is small to start with this function is set as Could Have
+As products number is small to start with, this function is set as Could Have

     Tasks